-These represent a fair share of the profits and losses arising over the lifetime of policies which we haven't already distributed as annual or interim bonuses.
+These represent a fair share of the profits and losses arising over the lifetime of policies which we haven't already distributed as annual bonuses.
 In setting final bonuses, we also aim to ensure that the fund is large enough to cover all our liabilities to policyholders at any time and has enough working capital.
-We normally set final bonuses on 1 April each year, but we may change final bonus rates more frequently, if necessary.
+We normally set final bonuses on 1 April each year, but we also review final bonus rates at least once more during the year and may change them if necessary.